amoe/edda/README.md

      ssh root@10.179.127.60

-Note that this requires two things:
+Note that this requires three things to be true:

 1.  sshd is running inside the container (you will have to install it yourself, just as in a regular Linux environment).